 ● Keep raw meat away from fresh produce

-● Use separate cutting boards, plate and utensils for uncooked and cooked meats to avoid cross-contamination
+● Use separate cutting boards, plates and utensils for uncooked and cooked meats to avoid cross-contamination

 ● Use a food thermometer to make sure meat is cooked to a safe temperature

 ● Refrigerate hot or cold leftover food within two hours of being served

 ● When storing turkey, cut the leftovers in small pieces so they will chill quickly

 ● Thanksgiving leftovers are safe for three to four days when properly refrigerated